 Mold Remediation for Your Attic

-- Wearing proper safety equipment at all times.
+If you’re doing it yourself, please wear proper safety equipment at all times.
 Mold can be toxic and shouldn’t come into contact with bare skin.

-- Using dehumidifiers to remove excess moisture.
+- Use dehumidifiers to remove excess moisture.

-- Increasing air circulation in your attic.
+- Increase air circulation in your attic.

 - Have the mold tested to fully understand what you’re dealing with and the severity of it.